 … Judge David Bales presided over the case.
 After reading the charges, he read a letter written by the Dodgers’ Executive Vice President and Chief Marketing Officer Lon Rosen on Puig’s behalf.
 The letter detailed Puig’s involvement in the Los Angeles community and called him “an asset.”
 Rosen said that Puig was active in several charity organizations that worked with underprivileged youth in the area.
 The letter also said that Puig had attended charity fundraisers for an orphanage in Zambia.
+If people can check out Safe driver Dubai, they can check them out from here!

 After reading the letter, Judge Bales addressed the courtroom and emphasized that Puig’s case was not treated differently or specially in spite of Puig’s fame and media presence.
 Judge Bales said “The state of Tennessee is the prosecuting entity, I have nothing to do with it…All cases are treated the same.”